Odds to Win the British Open 2019

 British Open All-Time Champions

+The oldest golf tournament in the world - the British Open has been played since 1860.
 The list of all-time champions is dominated by Scottish players from the early years of the event, although the most prolific player is Jersey's Harry Vardon (picture), who won the tournament six times between 1896 and 1914.

 - Harry Vardon (Jersey) - 6 (1896, 1898, 1899, 1903, 1911, 1914)